-In 1968, Kac \cite{K3} and Moody \cite{Moody} introduced a class of Lie algebras that are now known as Kac-Moody algebras.
+In 1968, Kac \cite{K3} and Moody \cite{Moody} introduced a class of Lie algebras that are now known as Kac--Moody algebras.
 On the surface level, the theory of such algebras is a simple yet beautiful extension of the theory of semisimple Lie algebras as developed by Lie, Killing, and Cartan.
-Namely, from the data of an $n\times n$ complex matrix $A$ (often assumed to satisfy certain conditions), one produces a Lie algebra $\g(A)$, and if $A$ is nice enough (i.e.~symmetrizable, generalized Cartan) then $\g(A)$ admits a neat presentation in terms of generators (the Chevalley generators) and relations (the Chevalley-Serre relations).
+Namely, from the data of an $n\times n$ complex matrix $A$ (often assumed to satisfy certain conditions), one produces a Lie algebra $\g(A)$, and if $A$ is nice enough (i.e.~symmetrizable, generalized Cartan) then $\g(A)$ admits a tidy presentation in terms of generators (the Chevalley generators) and relations (the Chevalley-Serre relations).

-Although the applications were not immediately apparent, in the 70s and 80s it dawned that Kac-Moody algebras, and in particular the class of affine Lie algebras, have rich connections to physics, number theory, modular forms, theta functions, differential equations, the Virasoro algebra, and more.
+Although the extent of their applications were not immediately apparent, in the 70s and 80s it dawned that Kac--Moody algebras, and in particular the class of affine Lie algebras, have rich connections to physics, number theory, modular forms, theta functions, differential equations, the Virasoro algebra, and more.
 We refer to \cite{K} for a comprehensive study of such algebras and their applications to other fields, as well as a wealth of references to other works.

 Somewhat in parallel, the theory of Lie superalgebras had a start, with a major milestone being Kac's seminal 1977 paper \cite{K2} in which, among other things, the simple finite-dimensional Lie superalgebras were classified.
-It was realized already in \cite{K2} that the theory of Kac-Moody Lie algebras admits an obvious extension to the super setting, where one starts with an $n\times n$ matrix $A$ along with a parity function $p:\{1,\dots,n\}\to\Z/2\Z$.
+It was realized already in \cite{K2} that the theory of Kac--Moody Lie algebras admits an obvious extension to the super setting, where one starts with an $n\times n$ matrix $A$ along with a parity function $p:\{1,\dots,n\}\to\Z/2\Z$.
 One obtains (up to central quotients and derived subalgebras) all simple, basic (admitting an even invariant form) classical Lie superalgebras from this approach.
-Finite growth Kac-Moody superalgebras were classified later on in the works of Kac (\cite{K4}) (the case with no isotropic simple roots), Van-de Leur (\cite{L}) (the symmetrizable case), and finished by Hoyt and Serganova (see \cite{C} and \cite{CS}).
-The theory of affine Lie superalgebras has connections once again to physics and number theory, amongst other fields, and such connections have been explored in, e.g.~\cite{KW1}, \cite{KW2}, and \cite{KW3}.
-See \cite{GHS} for a more recent approach to Kac-Moody superalgebras, which nicely clarifies the role of the Weyl groupoid.
+Finite growth Kac--Moody superalgebras were classified later on in the works of Kac (\cite{K4}) (the case with no isotropic simple roots), Van-de Leur (\cite{L}) (the symmetrizable case), and finished by Hoyt and Serganova (see \cite{C} and \cite{CS}).
+The theory of affine Lie superalgebras has connections once again to physics and number theory, amongst other fields, see for instance \cite{KW1}, \cite{KW2}, and \cite{KW3}.
+See \cite{GHS} for a more recent approach to Kac--Moody superalgebras, which nicely clarifies the role of the Weyl groupoid.